highjump0615/SimpleSnake/README.md

 Implemented game server using Matchvs SDK.
 Its source code is [here](https://github.com/highjump0615/SnakeMuliplayerBackend).

-- Not added to github, due to file size
+- Not added to github
-  - *packages/plugin-matchvs/matchvs/matchvsnative/lib*
+  - *packages/plugin-matchvs/*

 ## Need to Improve